Differentially Private Wireless Federated Learning Using Orthogonal Sequences: Proof of Theorem

 \subsection{Lemmas}

 \begin{lemma} Let Assumptions 1-4 hold, $\eta_t$ is non-increasing, and $\eta_t \leq 2 \eta_{t+E}$ for all $t \geq 0$.
 If $\eta_t \leq {1}/(4L)$, we have

 \end{lemma} Lemma~\ref{lemma:one-step-sgd} establishes a bound for the one-step SGD.
 This result only concerns the local model update and is not impacted by the noisy communication.
-The derivation is similar to the technique in \cite{stich2018local}.
+The derivation is similar to the technique in \cite{stich2018local} and is omitted.

 \begin{lemma} Let Assumptions 1-4 hold.
 With $\eta_t \leq 2\eta_{t+E}$ for all $t \geq 0$ and $\forall t+1 \in \mathcal{I}_E$, we have